Lucas Oil Indianapolis Raceway Park: History

 After an insurance investigation of the pit out opening for the road course, which is located along the left lane wall of the drag strip, the insurance carrier demanded the pit out be closed off with a permanent concrete wall.
 This effectively meant closing the road course for competition purposes, as there is no other area on the current track layout suitable to relocate a viable pit lane.
 However, club racing and private testing used a section of track that runs parallel to the backstretch of the oval (Turns 6–8) as a makeshift pit, although enough section of the return road for the drag strip could also be used if realigned.
 The last SCCA club road race was held in 2007.
 The road course surface is in disrepair and very bumpy, and would need improvement to be of use again.
-There are plans to redesign and renovate the road course, but track officials say it is a long term goal.
+There are plans to redesign and renovate the road course, but track officials say it is a long-term goal.

 In 2012, it was announced that the NASCAR Nationwide Series race at Lucas Oil Raceway would move to Indianapolis Motor Speedway as the Indiana 250 to replace the Kroger 200, and that it would be joined by Rolex Sports Car Series and Continental Tire Sports Car Challenge races under the banner "Super Weekend at the Brickyard".
 The Camping World Truck Series event was replaced with a new event at Eldora Speedway.
 As a result, the ARCA Racing Series became the lone national stock car racing series to sanction a race at the track, running its own 200-lap event.
-NASCAR announced in September 2021 that the Truck Series would return to Lucas Oil Raceway in 2022 as the first playoff race, marking the return by NASCAR after an eleven year absence.
-On December 8, 2021, the track announced that it would be renaming to Lucas Oil Indianapolis Raceway Park.
+NASCAR announced in September 2021 that the Truck Series would return to Lucas Oil Raceway in 2022 as the first playoff race, marking the return by NASCAR after an eleven-year absence.
+On December 8, 2021, the track announced the track's renaming to Lucas Oil Indianapolis Raceway Park.